 I took up table tennis again and in 1997 participated for the first time in the WTG which were held in Sydney.
 And there, in the warm sun, on the Athletics track I had a very emotional moment of epiphany: my body was healthy again and my mind no longer blamed it for becoming ill.
 My donor had given me the gift of life, I had just met my new girlfriend and I felt so very happy and lucky.

 I got a taste for the 100m sprint and started to train at home.
 I participated in all the World Transplant Games where I won medals for the 100m, the 200m, and high jump and even got gold for the long jump in Nancy.
-The 2009 World Transplant Games were my most successful: gold medals in the high jump and the long jump and two World Records for the 100m and 200m (Mens 50).
-But my greatest sporting success was in 2008 when I became the Dutch national champion in the 200m (Mens 50).
+The 2009 World Transplant Games were my most successful: gold medals in the high jump and the long jump and had two World Records for the 100m and 200m (Mens 50).
+But my greatest sporting success was in 2008 when I became the Dutch National champion in the 200m (Mens 50).
 Nobody knew that I was a transplantee!

 My sky is blue and once again life is smiling at me, thanks to the gift of life from my unknown donor.